thip/thip.github.io/_posts/2023-04-12-gpt-4-vegetable-encyclopedia.md

 ## Step 4: Generating a Web Application

-I then inquired GPT-4 to write a program that would accept a directory of JSON files and populate the pages with the template.
+I then instructed GPT-4 to write a program that would accept a directory of JSON files and populate the pages with the template.
 This made it simple to generate various pages for each vegetable in the list.

 ## Step 5: Building the Directory Page